gwpy/gwpy/docs/spectrogram/index.rst

 Plotting a `Spectrogram`
 ========================

-.. currentmodule:: gwpy.spectrogram.core

-Like the :class:`TimeSeries` and :class:`Spectrum`, the `Spectrogram` has a convenient :meth:`~Spectrogram.plot` method, allowing us to view the data.
+Like the :class:`~gwpy.timeseries.TimeSeries` and :class:`~gwpy.spectrum.Spectrum`, the `Spectrogram` has a convenient :meth:`~Spectrogram.plot` method, allowing us to view the data.
-We can extend the above example to include a plot:
+We can extend the previous time-series example to include a plot:

 .. plot:: spectrogram/spectrogram_plot.py
    :include-source: